ZeroStudMuffin/CEA2/INITIAL.md

 https://developer.android.com/ - a very high quality resource for all things android development focused.
 Search the subdomains for more relevant topics to your task.

 ## OTHER CONSIDERATIONS:
+you may modify insert.php if needed.
+But explain why and what was changed. website housing the database is unitedexpresstrucking.com If extra info is needed like keys or tokens, set up the code for them and inform the user after completion of what needs to be added.
+User will give the info before executing the PRP.
 User will help when asked.
 Work with the user if something cannot be handled bu Codex alone.